A List of Santa's Reindeer Names and Their Personalities

-Because his nose glowed, he was able to lead Santa safely around the world, on the snowiest of nights . . . and other reindeer agreed that Rudolph just had to stay with the herd.
+Because his nose glowed, he was able to lead Santa safely around the world, on the snowiest of nights . . . and the other reindeer agreed that Rudolph just had to stay with the herd.

-Now, when Rudolph isn’t helping on the sleigh ride, he loves to play Hide and Seek with the other reindeer.
-He has the advantage, though.
+Now, when Rudolph isn’t helping on the sleigh ride, he loves to play hide-and-seek with the other reindeer.
+He has an advantage, though.
 He can light up dark places effortlessly and find the other reindeer every time.

 She did, in fact, laugh at Rudolph with his big red nose, but it was only because she thought Rudolph was an amazing asset to Santa’s team, and she really wanted to be a part of it.

 So, she started out by mocking Rudolph, but then later realized that wasn’t becoming for a reindeer.
 Besides, everyone knows that when you tease your friends, it's because you really like them.

 She shyly apologized to Rudolph, and they have been best friends ever since.
 She loves to play hide-and-seek, too, and is especially good at finding the Abominable Snowman.

 - only a little shy, but very outgoing once she gets to know you